Alkimik9000/api-start-express-ts/README.md

 In this example, the test will assess and confirm the entity's attributes accessed through the endpoint URL `http://localhost:3000/entity`, then deliver a conclusion based on the assessment.

-**Note:** Since the server is already running in the current Terminal or Command Prompt instance, please open a new instance to execute the npm test command.
+**Note:** Since the server is already running in the current Terminal or Command Prompt instance, please open a new instance to run a test.
 Keeping the Terminal or Command Prompt with the running server open while running the tests is essential to ensure proper execution and avoid any server interruption.

 To perform a test using Jest, enter the following command in your Terminal or Command Prompt: